Clayton Heathcock

-Clayton Heathcock is an organic chemist, Professor of Chemistry, and Dean of the College of Chemistry at the University of California, Berkeley.
-Professor Heathcock is well known for his accomplishments in the synthesis of complex polycyclic natural products and for his contributions to the chemistry community.
+Clayton Heathcock is an organic chemist, professor emeritus of chemistry, and former dean of the college of chemistry at the University of California, Berkeley.
+Heathcock is well known for his accomplishments in the synthesis of complex polycyclic natural products and for his contributions to the chemistry community.
 In 1995 he became a member of the National Academy of Sciences.

-Clayton Heathcock received his B.Sc. in chemistry in 1958 from Abilene Christian University and a Ph.D in organic chemistry in 1963 from the University of Colorado.
+Heathcock received his B.Sc. in chemistry in 1958 from Abilene Christian University and a Ph.D. in organic chemistry in 1963 from the University of Colorado.
 His graduate work was carried out under the direction of Alfred Hassner and dealt with the synthesis of steroidal heterocycles.
 He then completed a postdoctoral fellowship with Gilbert Stork at Columbia University.
-In 1964, he joined the faculty at UC Berkeley where he is currently Professor in the Graduate School and Dean of the College of Chemistry.
+In 1964, he joined the faculty at UC Berkeley as Assistant Professor, was promoted to Associate Professor in 1970 and Full Professor in 1974.
+He also served as the dean of the college of chemistry from 1999 until 2005, and was Chief Scientist of the California Institute for Qualitative Biosciences (QB3) from 2005 until 2008.
+He retired in 2008.

 Heathcock is known for tackling the chemical synthesis of complex, polycyclic natural products, often possessing unusual biological activity including Daphniphyllum alkaloids, altohyrtin, zaragozic acid, spongistatins, and many others.
 He has also developed novel methodology for organic synthesis such as a modification of the Evans aldol reaction.

-In addition to his research and teaching accomplishments, Clayton Heathcock has contributed to the chemical community by serving as chairman of the Division of Organic Chemistry of the American Chemical Society (ACS), chairman of the National Institutes of Health Medicinal Chemistry Study Section, chairman of the Gordon Research Conference on Stereochemistry, chair of the Chemistry Division of the American Association for the Advancement of Science, and Editor-in Chief of the journals Organic Syntheses and the Journal of Organic Chemistry.
+In addition to his research and teaching accomplishments, Heathcock has contributed to the chemical community by serving as chairman of the Division of organic chemistry of the American Chemical Society (ACS), chairman of the National Institutes of Health Medicinal Chemistry Study Section, chairman of the Gordon Research Conference on Stereochemistry, chair of the chemistry division of the American Association for the Advancement of Science, and editor-in-chief of the journals Organic Syntheses and the Journal of Organic Chemistry.